Trams in Melbourne: D-class (Combino)

 The German-made Siemens Combino trams were introduced by the now defunct M>Tram between 2002 and 2004.
 The Combino is a three-section (D1-class) or five-section (D2-class) low-floor articulated vehicle.
-As of 25 April 2020, 37 of the 38 D1-class and 20 of the 21 D2-class trams are available for service.

 The D-class trams are subject to a lease purchase agreement.

 E-class (Flexity)

 The E-class are three-section, four-bogie articulated trams, based on the Bombardier Flexity Swift design and built at Bombardier Transportation's Dandenong factory.
 The propulsion systems and bogies were imported from Bombardier's Mannheim and Siegen factories in Germany.
 Bombardier was selected on 27 September 2010 following a tendering process for 50 new low-floor trams, which was opened in 2009.
 The $303 million contract was for supply of 50 trams with maintenance to 2017, and included an option for a further 100 trams.
 The E-class trams are the first locally built Melbourne trams since the B-class in 1994.

 E-class trams are 33 metres long and 2.65 metres wide, have anti-slip flooring, are air-conditioned, have automatic audio-visual announcements and a passenger capacity of 210.
 A two-thirds mock up, produced for design input, was unveiled on 24 August 2011 and was displayed at the 2011 Royal Melbourne Show.
 Although originally anticipated to be delivered in 2012, design complexity slowed down construction, delaying delivery of the first tram.

 The first two E1-class trams entered service on 4 November 2013, and the last of the fifty on 24 April 2017.
 In May 2015, the State Government announced it had partially taken up the option, ordering a further 20 to a slightly modified design; the first of these entered service on 13 June 2017.
 This updated design focused on improved safety, in response to a significant increase in passenger injuries, and implemented measures such as glare reduction to allow improved road visibility for drivers and extra handholds and grab rails for passengers.
-Further extensions to this order have since been made, and as of 24 February 2020 a total of 35 E2-class trams have entered service, with another five on order.
-Eventually, a total of 100 E-class trams will be in service.
+Further extensions to this order have since been made, and as of 1 October 2021 there are 50 E2-class trams in service.
+A total of 100 E-class trams are currently in service.